 Addiction is not a choice.
 It is a sickness of the mind, body, and soul.
 It is important to note that addiction is defined as a disease by every reputable medical authority in the United States – including the American Medical Association.

-In the medical community, addiction (which, by the way is now referred to as a “substance use disorder”) is treated as an illness.
-It is not perceived as a failure of willpower, a lack or moral character, or a sin.
+In the medical community, addiction (which, by the way, is now referred to as a “substance use disorder”) is treated as an illness.
+It is not perceived as a failure of willpower, a lack of moral character, or a sin.
 These are antiquated views that must be dispelled if we are to make forward progress in the face of our country’s current addiction epidemic.